semuconsulting/pyubx2/README.md

 2. message id (must be a valid id from `pyubx2.UBX_MSGIDS`)
 3. mode (0=GET, 1=SET, 2=POLL)
 4. (optional) a series of keyword parameters representing the message payload
+5. (optional) `parsebitfield` keyword - 1 = define bitfields as individual bits (default), 0 = define bitfields as byte sequences

 The 'message class' and 'message id' parameters may be passed as lookup strings, integers or bytes.

 The message payload can be defined via keyword parameters in one of three ways:
 1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes (any other keyword parameters will be ignored). **NB** the `payload` keyword *must* be used for message types which have a 'variable by size' repeating group.
 2. One or more keyword parameters corresponding to individual message attributes.
 Any attributes not explicitly provided as keyword parameters will be set to a nominal value according to their type.
 3. If no keyword parameters are passed, the payload is assumed to be null.

-e.g. to generate a CFG-MSG which polls the 'VTG' NMEA message rate on the current port, any of the following constructor formats will work:
+Example - to generate a CFG-MSG which polls the 'VTG' NMEA message rate on the current port, any of the following constructor formats will work:
 ```python
 >>> from pyubx2 import UBXMessage, POLL
 >>> msg1 = UBXMessage(b'\x06', b'\x01', POLL, payload=b'\xf0\x05')